A Guide to the Accrediting Bodies

-Offering new graduates accreditation with the AoEC for one year which can be renewed for a fee after 12 months, we can also further support you in choosing the accrediting body which best suits you and your specific needs going forward.
+Offering new graduates accreditation with the AoEC for one year, we can also further support you in choosing the accrediting body which best suits you and your specific needs going forward.

 With an estimated 89% of coaches attending accredited or approved coach-specific training through an independent provider or university, it is becoming abundantly clear that credibility is vital to coach practitioners.
 Not only important to individual coaches, professional certification is also a key consideration or condition for organisations, with a reported 83% of coaching clients expecting their coach to hold a recognised credential.